MA (Cantab), ACIL, FRSA

 is a writer and commentator on the Pagan (polytheistic, nature-venerating) traditions of Europe and associated spiritual systems.
-A History of Pagan Europe, co-written with Nigel Pennick, is a standard textbook in the field.
-She is currently preparing an account of the formation of the Pagan Federation during the 1960s (for Capall Bann Publishing), and the latest in a series of articles on the origin of the New Age Triple Moon Goddess.
+A History of Pagan Europe (Routledge, 1995, 2nd edition in progress), co-written with Nigel Pennick, is a standard textbook in the field.
+She is currently preparing the latest in a series of articles on the origin of the New Age Triple Moon Goddess.

 She works as a coach and workshop leader in Cambridge, using an integrative and transpersonal approach, having trained at the Women’s Therapy Centre, the Minster Centre, the Centre for Biosynthesis and the Centre for Transpersonal Psychology among others.
-She is an affiliate of the Centre for Transpersonal Psychology and a practitioner member of the Metamorphic Association.
+She is a member of the Centre for Transpersonal Psychology and the Association of Humanistic Psychotherapy Practitioners.

 She is an Incorporated Linguist and a Fellow of the Royal Society of Arts.

 For details of events (workshops, lectures, tours) and publications, or to book individual coaching sessions, Prudence can be contacted at nisaba [at] ntlworld.com .